The Big Picture: A guide for implementing HIV prevention that empowers women and girls

 Extract

-This guide provides ‘how-to’ information for developing a ‘transformative approach’ to HIV prevention for women and girls.
-Such an approach addresses key root causes of vulnerability to HIV and seeks to reshape the beliefs, attitudes and behaviours of individuals and communities in favour of women and girls and gender equality.
-It also aims to empower women and girls to protect themselves from HIV infection and from the negative impact of living with HIV.
+This guide provides ‘how-to’ information for developing a gender transformative approach in HIV programming.
+A gender transformative approach addresses root causes of vulnerability to HIV and seeks to reshape the beliefs, attitudes and behaviours of individuals and communities in favour of gender equality.
+It requires changing the policies, norms, and practices, which underlie gender inequality.

-We note that the advice in this guide is not fixed and definite; please read it as providing suggestions based on the experiences of the partners in the Gender Development Project.
-The advice should be adapted to fit local needs and the relevant social, political and cultural context.
+The advice in this guide is not fixed and definite; please read it as providing suggestions based on the experiences of Aidsfonds and partners.
+The tool gives guidance on how to think from a ‘gender transformative’ perspective, but it does not, for example, give step-by-step instructions for doing a gender analysis.
+The advice in this guide should be adapted to fit local needs and the relevant social, political, and cultural context.

 Vivre sa Différence: Les jeunes femmes, leurs orientations sexuelles et leurs droits sexuels